Introduction to Careers in Game Development

-Some positions are above this hierarchy, but those are for decision makers and usually not accessed through the above route.
-These include directors, producers, game designers and the studio’s board of directors, at the top of the chain.
+Some positions are above this hierarchy, but those are for decision-makers and are usually not accessed through the above route.
+These include directors, producers, game designers, and the studio’s board of directors at the top of the chain.

-Starting salaries vary by line of work and location, and the conditions in the local industry, but on an average, video game programmers make more than artists.
+Starting salaries vary by line of work and location and the conditions in the local industry, but on average, video game programmers make more than artists.

 As indicated by a search result on PayScale.com, an average salary of a game programmer in 2018 was a little above 63 thousand dollars in the united states, and the average salary of a video game artist was a little more than 52 thousand dollars.

-The video game industry is a hard place to begin a career, but very rewarding to people who are determined, hardworking and talented, whether they are in technical or non-technical lines.
+The video game industry is a hard place to begin a career but very rewarding to determined, hardworking, and talented people, whether they are in technical or non-technical lines.

-Considering the growth prospects of the industry, it can be said without doubt that it is a good place to look for a job if you want specialized professional careers in Game Development, and are focused, hardworking and talented at what you want to pursue in the industry.
+Considering the industry’s growth prospects, it can be said without a doubt that it is a good place to look for a job if you want specialized professional careers in Game Development and are focused, hardworking, and talented at what you want to pursue the industry.